juanpc2018/Arctic-Liquid-III-vs.-Thermalright-LGA1700-BCF/README.md

 Maybe could work, Untested / Unknown. </br>

 Tested: </br>
-Arctic III waterblock / pump must use the included Arctic III mount place </br>
+Arctic III waterblock / pump must use the included Arctic III 1700 mount place </br>
 its very frustrating to screw just 2-screws !  </br>
-But also feels very easy using the proper technique. </br>
+But also feel very easy using the proper technique. </br>

 grabbing the waterbloc/punp from the back with right hand, if you are right handed </br>
 alight holes, push down firm + rolling motion </br>